Nathuram Godse

-Nathuram Vinayak Godse (19 May 1910 – 15 November 1949) was an Indian Hindu nationalist and political activist who assassinated Mahatma Gandhi.
-He shot Gandhi in the chest three times at point blank range at a multi-faith prayer meeting in Birla House in New Delhi on 30 January 1948.

-Godse was a member of the political party, the Hindu Mahasabha; and a member of the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindu paramilitary volunteer organization; and a popularizer of the work of his mentor Vinayak Damodar Savarkar, who had created the ideology of Hindutva.
+Nathuram Vinayak Godse /mr/ (19 May 1910 – 15 November 1949) was the assassin of Mahatma Gandhi.
+He was a Hindu nationalist from Maharashtra who shot Gandhi in the chest three times at point blank range at a multi-faith prayer meeting in Birla House in New Delhi on 30 January 1948.
+Godse was a prominent populariser of the works of his mentor, Vinayak Damodar Savarkar, who had formulated the Hindu nationalist ideology of Hindutva.
+Godse was a member of the Hindu Mahasabha, a Hindutva political party, and of the Rashtriya Swayamsevak Sangh (RSS), a right-wing Hindutva paramilitary organisation.

-Godse had two unsuccessful attempts to assassinate Mahatma Gandhi in 1944 before he succeeded the third time.
-After the 1948 assassination, Godse claimed Gandhi favoured the political demands of British India's Muslims during the partition of India of 1947.
+Godse made two unsuccessful attempts to assassinate Mahatma Gandhi in 1944 before his third successful attempt in 1948.
 Soon after Mahatma Gandhi had fallen from the fatal shots at the prayer meeting, and while the attendant crowd was in shock, Godse was grasped and restrained by Herbert Reiner Jr., a vice-consul at the new American embassy in Delhi who was also attending; eventually, Godse was taken away by the police.
 Godse had plotted the assassination with Narayan Apte and six others.

+Godse claimed Gandhi had favoured the political demands of Indian Muslims during the partition of India of 1947.
 After a trial that lasted over a year, Godse was sentenced to death on 8 November 1949.
 Although pleas for clemency were made by Gandhi's two sons, Manilal Gandhi and Ramdas Gandhi, they were turned down by India's prime minister Jawaharlal Nehru, deputy prime minister Vallabhbhai Patel, and Governor-General Chakravarti Rajagopalachari, and Godse was executed at the Ambala Central Jail on 15 November 1949.